lacecrypt/lace-and-locks/android-hardening-guide.md

 .☘︎ ݁˖

-* F-Droid: Your best bet, however, it only has open-source apps.
+* **F-Droid**: Your best bet, however, it only has open-source apps.
 Great resource for privacy-friendly tools.
-* Aurora Store: Lets you anonymously download apps from Google Play without a Google account (can be quite buggy, but if you retry installing the same app it'll eventually work).
+* **Aurora Store**: Lets you anonymously download apps from Google Play without a Google account (can be quite buggy, but if you retry installing the same app it'll eventually work.
+Not the app itself at fault, it's Google).
-* GrapheneOS Apps Repo: Preinstalled apps vetted by the Graphene devs.
+* **GrapheneOS Apps Repo**: Preinstalled apps vetted by the Graphene devs.

 I personally recommend F-Droid as your primary source and using Aurora